A Brief Introduction to Python

 Let us consider a concrete example:

-Python has a module of mathematical functions called math
+Python has a module of mathematical functions called math,

 which contains many mathematical functions and constants,

-such as: the square root function (sqrt
+such as: the square root function (sqrt),

 and many more.

-(See the math
+(See the math reference documentation

 for more details.)

-To calculate the square root of a number, use the sqrt
+To calculate the square root of a number, use the sqrt function contained in this module:

 import math